dlab-berkeley/Bash-Git/README.md

 - Click "Download zip"
 - Extract the zip file someplace familiar (we recommend Desktop)

-> If you are a git user, simple `git clone git@github.com:dlab-berkeley/BashGit.git`
+> If you are a git user, simply `git clone git@github.com:dlab-berkeley/BashGit.git`

 # Learn more!